-I am using a greenhouse experiment in both Michigan to quantify the effects of fungi on tree seedling light-gradient partitioning in order to understand how these interactions may maintain tree species diversity.
+I am using a greenhouse experiment at Michigan State University to quantify the effects of fungi on tree seedling light-gradient partitioning in order to understand how these interactions may maintain tree species diversity.
 I am manipulating light level in addition to pathogen and mycorrhizae presence, while measuring carbohydrates that confer defense and recovery from attack.

 Phylogenetic and functional relatedness as drivers of neotropical tree seedling negative density dependence

 I am currently analyzing the long term ecological research dataset generated by the Kobe research group, documenting seedling dynamics in five plots at La Selva Biological Station, Costa Rica over thirteen years.
 Using phylogenetic analyses and functional trait measurements, I hope to decipher the relationship between phylogenetic and functional relatedness as a driver of neotropical tree seedling negative density dependence in this forest.
 This study is unique, as it utilizes a long term dataset with precise ages and identifications of the seedlings, in conjunction with functional trait measurements and environmental data.
 For this project, I am using Corine Vriesendorp's (The Field Museum of Natural History, Chicago) guide to seedlings/virtual herbarium.